-The Texas and Local History department offers reference service and research materials in every subject relating to Houston and Texas.
+The Texas Room offers reference service and research materials in every subject relating to Houston and Texas.
 It is a closed-stack, non-circulating collection.
 Users must register, and the staff works with researchers to suggest and locate sources of information.

 With particular strength in history, biography and the social sciences, the collection includes many rare, early Texas imprints; theses and dissertations; privately published works of local interest; and works from Texas authors and Texas presses.

 Magazines of both general and scholarly interest date from the 1800's to the present.
 Newsletters represent a broad range of local and state organizations.
 Nineteenth and early twentieth century newspapers from many Texas cities and towns can be viewed on microfilm.

 The department has long been a depository for Texas state publications.
 Most state agencies are represented in the collection of 35,000+ documents such as annual, technical, and planning reports; statistical compilations; rules and guidelines; announcements; and legislative materials.
 The collection also holds publications from the City of Houston, the Metropolitan Transit Authority, and other regional government agencies.